MarkJParry/PDA-Numpy/README.md

 # PDA-Numpy
-Repository for Programming for Data Analysis Module of the GMIT Higher Diploma in Data Analytics Course 2021
+Repository for the Programming for Data Analysis Module of the GMIT Higher Diploma in Data Analytics Course 2021
 <br>
 Programming for Data Analysis - numpy.random assignment